RWTH-EBC/FiLiP/README.md

 However, as mentioned, for most use cases only a subset of GEs is required.
-Hence, we wrote a small [tutorial](https://github.com/N5GEH/n5geh.platform) explaing how to setup a platform suited for most use cases within the energy domain.
+Hence, we wrote a small [tutorial](https://github.com/N5GEH/n5geh.platform) explaining how to setup a platform suited for most use cases within the energy domain.

 ### FIWARE GEs covered by FiLIP